nadeem-cpp/nadeem-cpp/README.md

 - 👋 Hi, I’m @nadeem-cpp
 - 👀 I’m interested in ...
       - Python
-      - DevOps
+      - Cloud
-      - Flask
+      - Mobile Computing
 - 🌱 I’m currently learning ...
-      - DevOps
-      - AI
+      - Mobile Computing
-      - Data Science
+      - Python
-      - Web development
+      - Cloud
 - 💞️ I’m looking to collaborate on ...
-      - DevOps
       - Software Development
 - 📫 How to reach me ...
       - linkedin.com/in/muhammadnadeem10/
+      - muhammadnad1001100@gmail.com

 <!---
 nadeem-cpp/nadeem-cpp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.